Spirit of Ecstasy

-The Spirit of Ecstasy Sculpture is a bonnet mascot of the Rolls-Royce cars.
+The Spirit of Ecstasy is the hood ornament of the Rolls-Royce cars.
 It is in the form of a woman leaning forwards with her arms outstretched behind and above her.
 Billowing cloth runs from her arms to her back, resembling wings.

 History

 The Whisper, precursor to the Spirit of Ecstasy

 The first Rolls-Royce motorcars did not feature radiator mascots; they simply carried the Rolls-Royce emblem.
-When John, 2nd Baron Montagu of Beaulieu commissioned his friend, sculptor Charles Robinson Sykes, who worked in London under the nobleman's patronage, to sculpt a personal mascot for the bonnet of his 1909 Rolls-Royce Silver Ghost, Sykes chose Eleanor Velasco Thornton as his model.
+When John, 2nd Baron Montagu of Beaulieu commissioned his friend, sculptor Charles Robinson Sykes, who worked in London under the nobleman's patronage, to sculpt a personal mascot for the bonnet/hood of his 1909 Rolls-Royce Silver Ghost, Sykes chose Eleanor Velasco Thornton as his model.
 Sykes originally crafted a figurine of her in fluttering robes, having placed one forefinger against her lips – to symbolize the secret of the love affair between Thornton and Montagu.
 The figurine was consequently named The Whisper and is on display at the National Motor Museum in Beaulieu along with other Spirit of Ecstasy figurines.

 Only three or four castings were ever made, and only two are believed to have survived.

 Modern ornament

-Eleanor Velasco Thornton posing next to Montagu's Silver Ghost, circa 1911.
-On the bonnet is seen the Spirit of Ecstasy.
+Eleanor Velasco Thornton posing next to Montagu's Silver Ghost, c.
+1911.
+On the hood is seen the Spirit of Ecstasy.

 The Spirit of Ecstasy, also called Eleanor, Silver Lady, or Flying Lady, was designed by Sykes, a graduate of London's Royal College of Art, and carries with it a story about secret passion between Montagu, second Baron Montagu of Beaulieu after 1905, a pioneer of the automobile movement, and editor of The Car Illustrated magazine from 1902, and the model for the emblem, Eleanor Velasco Thornton.

 Eleanor (also known as Thorn) was the secretary of John Walter, who fell in love with her in 1902 when she worked for him on the aforesaid motoring magazine.
 Their secret love was to remain hidden, limited to their circle of friends, for more than a decade.
 The reason for the secrecy was Eleanor's impoverished social and economic status, which was an obstacle to their love.
 On the other hand, Montagu had been married to Lady Cecil Victoria Constance Kerr since 1889.